Wairau Bar: Human remains

 In 2009 a more modern analysis by Buckley et al found the skeletons had a range of estimated ages.
 None of the skeletons were from elderly people.
 The oldest was 39 and the second oldest was 36.
 Most of the skeletons were from people aged in their 20s.
-No children and only 1 teenager's skeleton was found.
+No children and only one teenager's skeleton was found.
 This is consistent with younger people being buried elsewhere, a practice that was quite common in the South Pacific.
 There was only one child's skeleton.
 The 21 skeletons with teeth all exhibited some developmental enamel disorders, showing they had suffered long stressful periods during childhood but survived to reasonably healthy adulthood.
 Tooth decay was rare, especially amongst males (a similar trait to Neolithic people of the Americas (North American Indians).
 Many of the skeletons showed multiple signs of stress such as Harris lines (on X-rays of long bones such as the tibia) caused by either infection or a poor diet.
 Tooth wear was substantial among older individuals, with teeth worn to the roots, but this did not seem to be due to bracken fern root chewing.
 All the adults showed healed bone fractures, indicating a well-balanced diet and a supportive community structure.
 Several skeletons showed features that are interpreted as being caused by tuberculosis (TB).
 The presence of TB was yet to be confirmed by DNA analysis in 2010.
 Anaemia was common, as was arthritis.
 The average height of the males was 175 cm and the females 161 cm.
 These figures show the early colonisers were tall compared to most Polynesians.
 The skeletons were all found in shallow graves, with the heads pointing towards the east and the feet to the west, as was the practice in eastern Polynesia.
 The archaeological layers were shallow.

 DNA study

 Lisa Matisoo-Smith and Michael Knapp from New Zealand's Otago University have released the results of a recent bone and teeth DNA study carried out on early Polynesian migrants to New Zealand who lived at Wairau Bar about 1285–1300 AD.
 The results of DNA analysis reinforce the idea that some of these people were original settlers from East Polynesia, as they had a very different diet based on soft starchy food.
 The two other burial groups showed a very different, more varied diet consistent with being raised in New Zealand.
 Scientists found that there was a wide range of DNA mutations indicating that settlers were part of a reasonably large group.
 This indicated a planned migration rather than isolated random groups.
-One of the mutations was associated with insulin rejection as found in type 2 diabetes This reinforces the mathematical modelling done in the past that shows the same pattern.
+One of the mutations was associated with insulin rejection as found in type 2 diabetes.
+This reinforces the mathematical modelling done earlier that shows the same pattern.
 Work will now begin on tracing East Polynesian populations that have the same DNA mutations in order to discover the specific homelands of the Wairau Bar settlers.
 The DNA pattern is very similar to that found in the Marquesas Islands in East Polynesia at the same time.